earthai-tech/watex/README.md

 >>> qplotObj = QuickPlot( df = slObj.df , lc='b')
 >>> qplotObj.hist_cat_distribution(target_name='flow')
 ```
-It's easy to quick visualize the data setting the argument `data_fn`if `df` is not given like `data_fn ='data/geo_fdata/BagoueDataset2.xlsx'`.
+It's easy to quick visualize the data by setting the argument `data_fn`, if `df` is not given, as `data_fn ='data/geo_fdata/BagoueDataset2.xlsx'`.
 Both will give the same result.
-To draw a plot of two features with bivariate and univariate graphs, use `~.QuickPlot.joint2features` methods as
+To draw a plot of two features with bivariate and univariate graphs, use `~.QuickPlot.joint2features` method as
 below:
 ```
 >>> from watex.viewer.plot.QuickPlot import joint2features